stcode09/safepass/README.md

 <ol>
 <li name="q1"><b>How do I navigate within the application?</b><br>
-A: To navigate within the application, simply swipe left or right.
+To navigate within the application, simply swipe left or right.
 </li>
 </ol>